 We are reminded of the line in Carol King’s Sweet Seasons: “Sometimes you win, sometimes you lose, and sometimes the blues just get a hold of you.”
 Selee, a manufacturer of foam-based filtration equipment, sued McDanel Advanced Ceramics Technology, a manufacturer of ceramic tubes and components, for infringement of its “Engineered Ceramics” trademark.
 We can only assume that the plaintiff or its lawyers just made a bad impression on the jury, because the jury found that McDanel had indeed infringed Selee’s trademark, but it awarded Selee $1.
 Ouch!

 Taking on a trademark involves more than just filing a form with the U.S. Patent and Trademark Office and hoping to receive back a favorable response.
 Most companies buy a website domain to match their hoped-for trademark, and they mark up all of their products and services with the hoped-for trademark to start building the brand.

-German philosophy Friedrich Nietzsche made the controversial statement back in 1882 that "God is dead."
+German philosopher Friedrich Nietzsche made the controversial statement back in 1882 that "God is dead."
 Pure Flix Entertainment took a totally different approach with its 2014 independent film, “God’s Not Dead.”
-Based on the success of the firm: Nietzsche 0, God 1.
+Based on the success of the film: Nietzsche 0, God 1.

 A Michael Brown of Okland, California, is in hot water.
 While we admire his entrepreneurship, we cannot understand what he does not understand about trademarks.
 Mr. Brown set up two businesses, “New York Jedi” and “Lightsaber Academy,” to provide training for use of the fictional weapons made part of the culture by the Star Wars movies.